 If only.
-The walls in the dining room have been more damaged than the upstairs guest and master baths that first taught me how to skim coat and repair damaged drywall.
+The walls in the dining room have been more damaged than the upstairs guest and primary baths that first taught me how to skim coat and repair damaged drywall.
 I underestimated how easy it would be to overcome this.
 More damage means more time double- and triple-checking my work to make sure I am truly ready for paint.
 I’ve been going over my work at night with a large standing lamp to check for bumps or scrapes in the wall (which when painted over, only become more noticeable… so it’s best to do something about it now instead of rushing into a poor end result).

 And speaking of this standing lamp: it’s an old, busted one from my apartment days and used to have a glass bowl at the top (that broke somewhere in a series of moving).
 I would have gotten rid of it already, but I love using it for helping me see random imperfections along my skim coat (you could also look less ridiculous and buy an actual work light, but I will instead whimsically call myself resourceful and continue to use a broken lamp).
 What I especially like is that I can put two different kinds of bulbs into the top of it – one warm-hued “soft white” bulb, one cooler “daylight” bulb.
 It may honestly make no difference to most people, but it seems to help satisfy me that no matter what kind of light I stick in the room or what time of day it will be, the walls look smooth.